CagriCatik/Battery-Systems-Technology/docs/src/fundamentals/prismatic_module.md

 # Prismatic Module

-This document provides a detailed exploration of prismatic battery modules, including their construction, cooling mechanisms, and assembly into battery packs.
-Prismatic modules are widely used in electric vehicles (EVs) and energy storage systems due to their simple and space-efficient design.
-This guide aims to offer a comprehensive understanding for engineers and industry professionals.

----

-## Introduction

 Prismatic cells are one of the simplest formats for constructing battery packs.
 Encased in a rigid metal or hard plastic enclosure, prismatic cells offer a flat and compact design, making them ideal for high-density applications.
 Their modularity and ease of assembly contribute to their popularity in automotive and stationary energy storage solutions.

 ---